USSTR-Avionics/MiniRockets/README.md

 3. Select the "PIO Home" tab in VSCode > "Import Existing Project" > Navigate to the directory where the codebase was cloned >
     open "CPP_flight_computer_code" > Scroll down to reveal the "Import Project" > Select board as "Teensy 4.1"

+4. Navigate to the root of rusty_fram_wrapper and run the terminal command
+    `make`

-4. At the bottom click on the checkbox to build the codebase
+4. At the bottom click on the checkbox to build the codebase (this also links the rust lib)